CounterpartyXCP/counterparty-core/README.md

 $ cargo run --release
 ```

-NOTE: You may wish to run the `addrindexrs` daemon with a process manager like `forever` or `pm2`.
+The Counterparty reference implementation requires Python 3.7 at present.
+The recommended installation method is with Anaconda, which may be downloaded from the [

-The Counterparty reference implementation requires Python 3.6 at present.
-The recommended installation method is with Anaconda, which may be downloaded from the [project website](https://www.anaconda.com/download).
+project website](https://www.anaconda.com/download).
 After installing Anaconda, create a virtual Python environment with:

 ```
-$ conda create -n xcp python=3.6
+$ conda create -n xcp python=3.7
 $ sudo apt install python3-pip
 ```

 Now, download and install `counterparty-lib`: